Artis College of Science and Technology

 JMP (pronounced "Jump") is a powerful menu driven statistical package.
 It can easily be used to explore and visualize data.
 JMP provides a comprehensive set of statistical tools as well as a customizable design of experiments platform.
 This package which was developed by the SAS Institute is heavily used by statisticians, engineers, biologists, and geologists.

 LaTeX (pronouced "lay-tech" because the "X" is a Greek letter Chi) is a mathematical typseting language.
 It is very commonly used by mathematicians to write any number of things that require equations, such as books manuscripts, research papers, conference presentations, exams, and even Wikipedia articles.
 It uses a markup language to write a .tex file, which is then compiled to make the final display version, usually a .pdf file.
 Almost any text editor can be used to write the .tex file, and there are a variety of editors designed specifically for LaTeX, which make compiling the final document easy.
+Campus lab computers have MiKTeX installed, including the text editor TeXworks.
 It is available for free.
 The best way to get started is to talk to someone who already uses it.
 The TeX Users Group (tug.org) has links for download.